Hedius/BF4StatusBot/README.md

 - BF4STATUSBOT_INTERVAL_DATA_FETCH=20
     - seconds (int)
     - The interval for sending requests to Battlelog.

 ## 2. Toml files

 You can also use configuration files.

 # Docker

 Each bot requires its own config.

-Possibilities:
+#### Possibilities:

+1. Use environment variables for each container/bot.
+2. Use an env file and bind it to the container.
+(See docker documentation)

+#### Not recommended, but possible:

 1. Bind config directory
     1. Bind the container directory ``/usr/src/app/config`` to your docker host.
     2. Modify ``default.toml`` or copy ``user.toml.example`` to ``user.toml``.
 2. Bind config file
     1. Copy the file ``cp src/config/user.toml.example server_1.toml``.
     2. Bind the file to ``/usr/src/app/config/user.toml``

 # License

 This project is free software and licensed under the GPLv3.